On automorphisms of Hilbert squares of smooth hypersurfaces: Introduction

 After some preliminaries in Section \ref{prel} and reductions in Section \ref{reduc}, we will prove Theorem \ref{main} in Section \ref{prof}.
 Some examples are given in Section \ref{exam}.

 \textbf{Acknowledgements.} I thank Professor J{\o}rgen Vold Rennemo for suggesting Lemma \ref{nef} and an improvement of Lemma \ref{fano} which strengthens the main result of this paper.
-I also thank Professor Keiji Oguiso for suggestions and Professor Klaus Hulek for his help.
+I also thank Professor Keiji Oguiso for suggestions, Professor Klaus Hulek for his help, and the referee for comments.
+This work is partially supported by Leading Graduate Course for Frontiers of Mathematical Sciences and Physics.